 You’ll find plenty of cycle parking on campus.

-Cambridge is currently running four Park and Ride bus routes, one of which (Newmarket Road) stops at the Grafton Centre, opposite our campus on East Road.
+Cambridge is currently running four Park and Ride bus routes, one of which (Newmarket Road) stops at Napier Street, approximately ten minutes' walk from our campus on East Road.

 The park and ride costs £3 for a day return ticket.
 Group Park and Ride tickets are also available for up to five people for £8.50 (correct as of 17 April 2018).
 Please check the Cambridge park and ride website for more information before travelling.